smaclell/smaclell.github.io/_drafts/exterminator-5-thin-slices.md

 What Did I Learn?
 ===============================================================================

-I feel like I learnt alot throughout the process and had fun doing it.
+I feel like I learnt a lot throughout the process and had fun doing it.
 Using thin slices and many code reviews like this was not easy, but I think it was worth extra effort.
 The analysis, development, reviews and testing took weeks to do.
 Each step of the way I would have felt comfortable shipping what we had merged.
 Even now, weeks after the changes were wrapped up we are still learning from the process and results.

-I hard started with the goal:
+I had started with the goals:

 1. Work in small shippable slices
 2. Add customer value